juandpinto/thesis-manuscript/source/13_results.md

 # The FDOSH: A vocabulary list of conversational Modern Hebrew

-The *Frequency Dictionary of Spoken Hebrew* in its entirety can be found as an electronic supplement to this thesis (in CSV format) or at the following GitHub repository: *<https://github.com/juandpinto/opus-frequencies>*.
-It contains the most common 5,000 lemmas of conversation Modern Hebrew, as found in the *OpenSubtitles2018* corpus.
+The *Frequency Dictionary of Spoken Hebrew* in its entirety can be accessed in electronic form as part of this thesis's supplementary materials at *<https://doi.org/10.5281/zenodo.1239886>* [@PintoSupplementarymaterialscreating2018], or at the project's GitHub repository: *<https://github.com/juandpinto/frequency-dictionary>*.
+The FDOSH contains the most common 5,000 lemmas of conversation Modern Hebrew, as found in the *OpenSubtitles2018* corpus.
 A sample of the first 1,000 lemmas is included in [*Appendix A*](#appendix-a).

 For discussion purposes, a small sample of the first 30 entries is here presented.